Customer Satisfaction and Customer Retention and Company Vision.

-As you build your business – growing customers and revenues – you will soon discover that a good part of your time, energy and money will be expended to simply “hold your position”.
-Whatever your customer churn level, you must constantly replace lost business BEFORE you can grow.
+As you build your business, you will soon discover that a good part of your time, energy and money will be consumed “holding your position”.
+Because, whatever your customer churn level, you must constantly replace lost business BEFORE you can grow.

-To get your organization to a higher level of performance with higher customer satisfaction, and improved customer retention, you – the business leader – will need to develop and demonstrate a specific vision of customer care and inspire your employees to make the customer your primary focus.
+Your organization will need a specific vision of customer care in order to inspire your employees to make the customer your primary focus.

-Your customer care vision will need to include:
+A customer care vision will include your company’s:

-- Your determination to know your customer – his/her needs, wants and expectations, role in buying decisions, demographics or firmographics
+- determination to know your customer – his/her needs, wants and expectations, role in buying decisions, demographics

-- Your desire to create positive customer experiences and customer satisfaction with the organization’s products and services, including graceful problem resolution
+- desire to create positive customer experiences and customer satisfaction with the organization’s products and services

-- Your dedication to building long-term relationships with your customers – relationships that will bring the customers back time and time again.
+- dedication to building long-term relationships – relationships that will bring the customers back time and time again.

-No matter who your customers are – patients, students, members, citizens, clients – it’s your organization’s top leadership that must spearhead the customer care and customer retention process.
-By “top” leadership, I truly mean the top – most often this leader will have a C-suite title like CEO, COO or CFO.
+Top leadership must create the vision and spearhead the customer care and customer retention process.
+And, by “top” leadership, I truly mean the top.
+For example, most often this leader will have a C-suite title like CEO, COO or CFO.

-It is imperative for top leadership to be as committed to customer care and customer retention as you are to the bottom line – a distinct vision for customer care is a sound way to show your commitment.
+It is imperative for top leadership to commit to customer care and customer retention as energetically as to bottom line.
+A distinct vision for customer care is a sound way to show your commitment.

 Anne Miner founded The Dunvegan Group in 1987 as a full-service marketing research consulting firm.
 Under her leadership, the company has adapted to changes in the markets, advances in technology, and economic ups and downs.
 The firm developed its own processes, metrics, and software to support the services it delivers to Business-to-Business corporations, as well as smaller companies, including start-ups.
 The company serves clients across North America and around the world as they thrive and grow through serving their own customers according to the insights customers provide.